 About two kilometres away, the statues of gods from the Nordic mythology lined up on the bridge to Skansen welcome us to the Djurgården Park.
 Even though it is built with the excellent Skansen open air museum, cafés and a few mansions, the park looks very natural and is well maintained, with orchards, wide alleys and forestry trails.
 It is a peaceful place where we mix with many fitness-conscious Swedes who are also running.
 The trails offer nice views on the expensive and stylish late 19th century apartment buildings of Strandvägen, the very residential boulevard completed in 1897 for the world fair.

-A comforting kanelbullar, the locals’ favourite, is a good introduction to our visit of Stadsholmen island where one can find Gamla Stan, the old city dating back to 1252.
+A comforting kanelbullar (a cinnamon bun), the locals’ favourite, is a good introduction to our visit of Stadsholmen island where one can find Gamla Stan, the old city dating back to 1252.
 The narrow medieval streets with cobble stones convey a very different feel from what we have seen of Stockholm so far.
 Buildings are painted in warm colours, some with rounded rooftop facades, contrasting greatly with the huge, austere and squared-shaped baroque Kungliga slottet, the 18th century royal palace.

 South of Gamla Stan, the Slussen lock separates the lake Mälaren from the Baltic Sea and is a major hub, encompassing bridges for cars, trains and pedestrians.
 Södermalm, famous for its bohemian and hipster atmosphere, lays on its opposite side.
 This former blue-collar area is built with huge brick warehouses, old factory chimneys or workers’ housing, now turned into a trendy photography museum, cool spots to hang out or cutely renovated districts with wooden houses.
 Mainly a farmland to support Stockholm, Söder turned into a working-class district around 1860, before its gentrification lead to the construction of classy residential buildings overlooking the capital.